Michael Edward Nogay

 Mr. Nogay was honored to be selected to lecture at the 2016 WV Public Defender Services annual convention in June at Stonewall Resort on the topic of “Innovative Motion Practice.”

-Mr. Nogay was also a guest lecturer for the West Viginia College of Law CLE series held at Canaan Valley in 1997, presenting on the topic, “You Can’t Win if You Can’t Cross Examine.”
+Mr. Nogay was also a guest lecturer for the West Virginia College of Law CLE series held at Canaan Valley in 1997, presenting on the topic, “You Can’t Win if You Can’t Cross Examine.”

-Mike has also served as an on-air legal analyst for the local NBC/FOX TV affiliate on a wide-range of other legal issues.
+Mike has also served as an on-air legal analyst for the local NBC/FOX TV affiliate on a wide range of other legal issues.

 Mike has been selected to give the commencement address at Weirton Madonna High School and has made presentation at other local high schools and for local history groups in Weirton, Steubenville, Wellsburg, Wheeling, Cadiz and Moundsville.
 He has also been the featured speaker before local chapters of the Sons and Daughters of the American Revolution, including presenting a lecture to the Fort Henry Chapter in Wheeling in 2017.